-Death Threats And Dance Moves: Saluting 25 Years Of The Prodigy’s Music For The Jilted Generation
+Death Threats And Dance Moves: A salute to The Prodigy’s Music For The Jilted Generation

 ‘So, I’ve decided to take my work back underground, to stop it falling into the wrong hands.’

 And so begins one of the most important albums in rock’n’roll history.
 Which is strange, because it’s not a rock’n’roll album, and certainly not a rock album.
 Hell, it’s not even the best album by the band in question – who could barely be considered a band at the time, at least in any traditional sense – but, nonetheless, it is in every way, a landmark record.
 And it rocks!

 Of course, revisionist history will suggest that we all knew that when it came out, on July 4, 1994, but in reality, we didn’t have a clue.
 Not the faintest.
 Indeed, The Prodigy’s second album, Music For The Jilted Generation, emerged from so far out of the left-field that we didn’t even see it coming.
 At least, not on the rock scene.
 The album debuted at Number One in the UK charts, but The Prodigy weren’t even on our radar then.
 If anything, they were considered the enemy.
 Anyone who tells you otherwise is, quite frankly, talking out of their arse.

 Perhaps we should explain… Or try to explain.